Were all going to die, but only some of us are going to die tomorrow

 because I wont even know about it because Ill be gone Jenny

-Downham, Before I Die
+Downham, Before I Die (the narrator was beginning the process of dying)

 Death is a favor to us,